Japan passes historic law to allow beloved Emperor to abdicate

 However, the conversation around the Emperor's hope to step down (who cited concerns his advanced age might be affecting his ability to serve) has been dominated by the debate on the role women play in the world's oldest hereditary monarchy.

-Added to the abdication bill is a draft resolution that potentially questions whether women who marry outside the family have to rescind their royal rights.
+Added to the abdication bill is a resolution that potentially questions whether women who marry outside the family have to rescind their royal rights.

 Stepping down for love